philipjc/old_philipjc/_posts/2015-10-22-starting-webpack.markdown

 {% endhighlight %}

 From the top.
 We require path so we can handle transforming file paths rather than using __dirname.
-We require the html-webpack-plugin, this will automatically create our index.html with a html5 doc and place our bundle.js file in it.
-Then of course require webpack its self.
-Following this, save our root path utilising the 'path' module, into a variable named ROOT_PATH to use in the code.
+We require the <b>html-webpack-plugin</b>, this will automatically create our <b>index.html</b> with a html5 doc and place our <b>bundle.js</b> file as a script for us.
+Then of course require [Webpack] its self.
+Following this, save our root path utilizing the 'path' module, into a variable named ROOT_PATH to use in the code.

 we use module.exports so the CommonJS module system knows what to pass to the outside world.
-The entry property shows the path of the files we want [Webpack] to run over, here we have specified app/main.js, but to cover an entire app just remove the main.js.
+The <b>entry</b> property shows the path of the files we want [Webpack] to run over, here we have specified <b>app/main.js</b>, but to cover an entire app just remove the <b>main.js</b>.
-The output property describes the path to place a directory name build, to store a file named bundle.js that references all of our packaged modules.
+The <b>output</b> property describes the path to place a directory name build, to store a file named <b>bundle.js</b> that references all of our packaged modules.

 {% highlight js%}